paguasmar/paguasmar.github.io/case-studies/scheduled-query-tool.md

 2. Export results to CSV.
 3. Upload files to internal tools.

 The impact?
-Skilled analysts were spending 103 hours each month on routine tasks instead of working on important marketing campaigns that could generate hundreds of millions of dollars in revenue.
+Skilled analysts were spending 103 hours each month on routine tasks instead of working on important marketing campaigns worth $729 million (in 2024).

 ![Pedro Águas Marques profile picture](/imgs/case-studies/scheduled-query-tool/drake.png){:height="280px"}